MicrosoftDocs/architecture-center/docs/reference-architectures/sap/index.md

 > [!NOTE]
 > For SAP installation instructions, you must have a SAP Support Portal username and password to download the [SAP installation guides][sap-guide].

-1. Log into the jumpbox, the VM named `jumpbox-vm1`.
+1. Log into the jumpbox (`jumpbox-vm1`).
 You will use the jumpbox to log into the other VMs.

 2. For each VM named `ra-sap-wdp-vm1` ... `ra-sap-wdp-vmN`, log into the VM, and install and configure the SAP Web Dispatcher instance using the steps described in the [Web Dispatcher Installation][sap-dispatcher-install] wiki.

-3. Log into to the virtual machine named `ra-sap-data-vm1`.
+3. Log into the VM named `ra-sap-data-vm1`.
 Install and configure the SAP Hana Database instance using the [SAP HANA Server Installation and Update Guide][hana-guide].

 4. For each VM named `ra-sapApps-scs-vm1` ... `ra-sapApps-scs-vmN`, log into the VM, and install and configure the SAP Central Services (SCS) using the [SAP installation guides][sap-guide].